1 of 7

 Many Richmonders loved to spend the summer on Afton, but two built palatial homes.
 In 1903, a Richmond couple purchased Royal Orchard for $3,900.
 Frederic Scott, a Petersburg native, was a founder of the Scott and Stringfellow brokerage firm.
 Scott and his wife Elizabeth vacationed at the existing farmhouse until 1911, when they started construction of an imposing stone mansion appropriate to a Scottish laird.

-“My grandfather worked on building the castle at Royal Orchard in a time when men were lining up for work,” says Bud Carter, a third-generation Afton native who now operates Carter’s Fruit Stand on US 250 near the top of the mountain.
+“My grandfather worked on building the castle at Royal Orchard in a time when men were lining up for work,” says Bud Carter, a third-generation Afton native who operated Carter’s Fruit Stand on US 250 near the top of the mountain.
 “The Scotts would come on the railroad, and a Pierce Arrow would pick them up at the depot.
 My grandfather would stay up there four or five days at a time, working as a stone mason and a carpenter.
 Sometimes Mrs. Scott would ask my aunt Nellie Carter, who’s now 92, to stay at the castle and play with her children.”